Contact our corporate or local offices directly.

 Historically, the Altium Private License Service (PLS) has been available as a standalone application (legacy PLS v1.0) that is installed as a Windows service on the host machine.
 Supporting today's need for more sophisticated software license management, the current releases of on-site Altium Server products (such as Altium Concord Pro), offer an enhanced and simplified implementation of the PLS that is available as part of the server's installation.
 The Altium Concord Pro Private License Service supports several modes of operation, is configurable as a central or local License Service, and can serve both Altium design software and Altium Server licenses over the local network – plus much more.

 If it's not already in place, the first step in using the server PLS is installing and licensing the Altium Concord Pro server.

-*.alf license files in the installation's root directory, whereas current Altium servers provide a flexible 'self licensing' method for adding or acquiring Altium licenses.
+Altium servers provide a flexible self licensing method for adding or acquiring Altium licenses.
 This is available through the Licenses page (Admin » Licenses) of the Concord Pro server's browser interface, which provides the connection to the Altium Licensing portal () from where your company's Altium licenses can be locally acquired.

 In summary, Altium Concord Pro and its client connections can be licensed by:

 *.alflicense files in the root directory of the server installation (normally

 C:\Program Files (x86)\Altium\Altium Concord Pro), which is the method used for past versions of Altium servers.
 The Concord Pro server will automatically import the license files when it restarts – a reboot may be required.

 With Altium Concord Pro successfully licensed from the Cloud or existing license files, the Private License Service is ready to be configured to serve licenses over the local network.
 Additional Altium software licenses purchased by your company can be acquired through the server's License Manager page – Admin » Licenses.